-One of the largest energy companies in the world, Repsol’s work covers a wide spectrum of segments in the energy sector: exploration and production (E&P), refining, and the development of efficient and sustainable energies.
+As one of the largest energy companies in the world, Repsol’s work covers a wide spectrum of segments in the energy sector: exploration and production (E&P), refining, and the development of efficient and sustainable energies.
 Over its 90-year history, Repsol has expanded to meet growing global energy demands, emphasizing in its mandate a practice of blanket sustainability.
-Working across a multitude segments within the energy and E&P sectors requires the constant rollout of accurate information from its technicians’ labs, both on land and at sea.
+Working across a multitude of segments within the energy and E&P sectors requires the constant rollout of accurate information from its technicians’ labs, both on land and at sea.
 Cloud adoption and Azure’s HPC capabilities massively improved their operations by transforming on-premises applications into accessible cloud applications.

 Fuel for Azure HPC Applications: Democratizing Access to Cloud Applications

 Within a single environment, geoscientists can perform key geological workflows from stratigraphic and seismic analysis.
 When it comes to making billion-dollar decisions based on those HPC workflows, Repsol depends upon accurate and rapid quantitative interpretation, which, according to Greg Walker, Reservoir Engineer Discipline Manager, means “a large number of runs…and intense compute power.”

 Accurate reservoir modeling depends upon immediate access to power and bursts, anywhere in the more than 35 countries where Repsol operates.

 “Most traditional reservoir engineers have a desktop station.
 They might get through one run a day.
 It’s easy for a reservoir engineer to create huge volumes; we’d done [everything] previously on on-premises clusters,” said Walker.
 The company’s policy of rapid innovation required more compute power for their applications than on-premises systems were capable of handling.
 As a result, they translated them into cloud applications.

 Cloud Migration: Managing Mission-Critical HPC Applications in the Cloud